 Edamame is young soybeans, usually still in the pod.
 Because the beans are young and green when they are picked, edamame soybeans are soft and edible, not hard and dry like the mature soybeans which are used to make soy milk and tofu.

 Some grocery stores such as Trader Joe's also sell green edamame that has been hulled and is outside of the pod.
 This hulled edamame is great for adding to green salads, making edamame salads, or adding to rice dishes or Japanese food, but the flavor of the pod is great if you just want a quick edamame snack.

 (Note that the pod itself is not edible).

 Edamame served in the pod is a popular appetizer at most Japanese food restaurants and is a great choice for vegetarians, vegans, or anyone wanting to eat healthy particularly since it is packed full of healthy and low-fat soy protein.
-More and more health-conscious restaurants and delis are adding edamame to their selections, and I've even been to one coffee shop which had edamame on the menu in San Francisco!
-They are one of my own personal favorite healthy vegan snacks and a great source of protein for vegetarians.
+More and more health-conscious restaurants and delis are adding edamame to their selections.
+They are a healthy vegan snack and a great source of protein for vegetarians.

 To cook edamame that is still in the pod, boil the pods in salted water, or, steam your edamame, then sprinkle with a bit of sea salt.
 You can eat edamame hot or cold.